huggingface/blog/train-and-fine-tune-sentence-transformers-models.md

 Why not use a Transformer model, like BERT or Roberta, out of the box to create embeddings for entire sentences and texts?
 There are at least two reasons.

 1. Pre-trained Transformers require heavy computation to perform semantic search tasks.
 For example, finding the most similar pair in a collection of 10,000 sentences [requires about 50 million inference computations (~65 hours) with BERT](https://arxiv.org/abs/1908.10084).
 In contrast, a BERT Sentence Transformers model reduces the time to about 5 seconds.
 2. Once trained, Transformers create poor sentence representations out of the box.
+A BERT model with its token embeddings averaged to create a sentence embedding [performs worse than the GloVe embeddings](https://arxiv.org/abs/1908.10084) developed in 2014.

 If you want to fine-tune an existing Sentence Transformers model, you can skip these steps and import the model from the Hugging Face Hub: